absolomb/absolomb.github.io/_posts/2018-02-24-HackTheBox-Mantis-Writeup.md

 Let's enumerate the table names inside `orcharddb`.

  _Note: I've cleaned up the formatting below, `sqsh` has terrible output formatting.
 You can output into a CSV file and view in something else however if needed.
-Soething like ` go -m csv > /root/htb/mantis/table.csv`_
+Something like `go -m csv > /root/htb/mantis/table.csv`_

 ```
 1> SELECT TABLE_NAME FROM orcharddb.INFORMATION_SCHEMA.TABLES WHERE TABLE_TYPE = 'BASE TABLE';